 Location: The camp is located in the private Linkwasha concession in Hwange National Park.

 Rooms: There are 6 spacious tents furnished with comfortable beds, bedside tables, desk, hanging space, rugs and curtains.
 The decor has a contemporary feel.
 All have en-suite bathrooms with inside and outside showers and flush toilets.
 A range of toiletries is supplied.
 Each tent has a shaded veranda with seating.
 Tents have solar-generated electricity.
+One tent is a family tent comprising of an extra en-suite bedroom.
+There is also a honeymoon tent with an outdoor bath and kingsize bed.

 Activities: The camp offers morning and late afternoon game drives.
 The afternoon drives usually stop for sundowners and then return to camp using the spotlight to seek out nocturnal animals.
 Walking safaris are a highlight here, you can learn about the smaller things.
 Visits to the small town of Ngamo give the opportunity to see some of the projects that the camp are heavily involved in which include healthcare and education.
 The hide in front of the waterhole can be an interesting way to spend some time.